 Overcurrent Detection Circuit

-This project, an overcurrent detection circuit
+This project, an overcurrent detection circuit from

 1983, continuously detects and processes for an over current state while driving a motor, and at the same time it allows short overloads to pass through.